bhospelhorn/cafebots/README.md

     Get a list of your assigned roles and deadlines. amiaudconf
-    See whether you have been marked as having confirmed audio quality.
+    See whether you have been marked as having confirmed audio quality. roleinfo [roleID]
+    Get details on a specific role.
 ```

 Message Cleaning